riteshsahu314/Upvote/readme.md

 # Upvote

-Upvote is the single, best place for everyone in your organization to ask and answer any question.
+Upvote is the single, best place for everyone to ask and answer any question.

 Try out the application at https://git-upvote.herokuapp.com